HarlequinVG/shaders/gameboy_shader/README.md

 =======
 Download the files keeping the directory structure intact.
 Load the gb_shader.cgp file found in the /gameboy_shader/ directory to apply the shader.
 Under RetroArch's video settings, ensure that video driver is set to OpenGL, integer scaling is selected, and that aspect ratio is set to auto.
+Additionally, this shader requires a Gameboy emulation core which outputs grayscale video - it will not function with a core that emulates GBC automatic colorization of classic Gameboy games.

 Palette and background images can be changes by editing or replacing the associated files found in the /gameboy_shader/resources/ directory.
 Various other settings can be changed by directly editing variables listed under